 This project has received funding from the European Union’s Horizon 2020 research and innovation program under Grant Agreement No 691777.

-The demonstration will also test the new economic models and evaluate benefits in terms of possible achievements of 2020 energy consumption goals and CO2 emission targets.
+The demonstration also tested the new economic models and evaluated benefits in terms of possible achievements of 2020 energy consumption goals and CO2 emission targets.

 R&D Programme: Horizon 2020